Bestcreeper-code/Gambonanza-Tools/Readme.md

-# Use you can configure the keybind to Hide/Show the Ui in config.cfg ("Debug_Key:" then a single key name in UPPERCASE for example "F11" or "P")
+### You can configure the keybind to Hide/Show the Ui in config.cfg ("Debug_Key:" then a single key name in UPPERCASE for example "F11" or "P")